awsdocs/aws-iot-sitewise-user-guide/doc_source/export-to-s3.md

-# Exporting data to Amazon Simple Storage Service<a name="export-to-s3"></a>
+# Exporting data to Amazon S3 by using asset property notifications<a name="export-to-s3"></a>

 You can export incoming data from AWS IoT SiteWise to an Amazon S3 bucket in your account\.
-You can back up your data in a format that lets you create historical reports or analyze your data with complex methods\.
+You can back up your data in a format that you can use to create historical reports or to analyze your data with complex methods\.

 AWS IoT SiteWise provides this feature as an AWS CloudFormation template\.
 When you create a stack from the template, AWS CloudFormation creates the required AWS resources to stream incoming data from AWS IoT SiteWise to an S3 bucket\.